top of page

 • Portland City Grill – Classic ambiance with a killer view of the city.
 New American cuisine with an Asian touch.
 It's on the 30th floor of the U.S. Bancorp building downtown which makes it a great choice for happy hour and sunsets.
 (111 5th Ave. ~ portlandcitygrill.com)

-• Tusk - Buzzy, light-filled standout serving creative Middle Eastern fare plus craft cocktails (2448 E Burnside St~divisionstreetgrocers.com)
+• Tusk - Buzzy, light-filled standout serving creative Middle Eastern fare plus craft cocktails (2448 E Burnside St~ tuskpdx.com)

 • Toro Bravo – Spanish tapas in a lively and beautiful location.
 (120 NE Russell St. ~ torobravopdx.com)